CS107-off-piste/cs107-FinalProject/docs/milestone1.md

 The other prominent choices for implementing differentiation are __Symbolic Differentiation__ and __Finite Difference__.
 However, both methods have their drawbacks.
 * __Symbolic Differentiation__ - This involves breaking down a given expression into subsequently simpler expressions and we are able to achieve machine precision.
 However, in doing so, this method tends to be slow and expensive to evaluate.
 * __Finite Difference__ - Relies on the Taylor Series expansion and is very fast to evaluate.
-However, it suffers from poor accuracy, owing to a difficulty in selecting an appropriate value for h:
+However, it suffers from poor accuracy, owing to a difficulty in selecting an appropriate value for h, since very small h values run up against floating-point imprecision:
 ![finite difference](./assets/finite_difference.png)

 Automatic Differentiation overcomes both these limitations.